Safe Meetings and Reopening FAQs

 Additional Health & Safety Protocols

-Since March 2020, we have worked closely with City, County, and Federal public health officials to support a healthy environment for emergency response efforts that have taken place in our building during the pandemic.
+In 2020 and early 2021, we worked closely with City, County, and Federal public health officials to support a healthy environment for emergency response efforts in our building during the pandemic.
 With their guidance, we enhanced our cleaning, disinfection, and infectious disease prevention protocols, and conducted extensive employee training.
-Having supported continuous, 24/7 activities within our building for well over a year, we will have one of the most experienced teams in the country when events resume.

 Our systems are carefully managed to provide the appropriate amount of indoor air circulation and proper outside makeup air.
 We have also installed additional hand sanitizer stations and hygiene reminder signage throughout the building.

-Our food and beverage partner, Centerplate, earned an additional hygiene verification label, Rise SAFE, that is specifically for catering operations.
-Rise SAFE is managed by Centerplate's parent company, Sodexo, and Bureau Veritas, an independent world leader in testing, inspection and certification.
+Our food and beverage team earned an additional hygiene verification label, Rise SAFE, that is specifically for catering operations.
+Rise SAFE is managed by Sodexo and Bureau Veritas, an independent world leader in testing, inspection, and certification.

 As of June 15, there are not any social/physical distancing requirements.